Maia-Everett/lintian.eu/_posts/2024-02-04-warcraft-retrospective-13.md

 ## What's Next?

+*Of Blood and Honor* is fairly detached from the rest of the Warcraft narrative so far.
+We'll return to it once the characters first seen here appear in other works.

 Next we'll be looking at *[Day of the Dragon](https://warcraft.wiki.gg/wiki/Day_of_the_Dragon)*, the first Warcraft book by Richard A. Knaak.
 Whereas in Warcraft 2 and Warcraft Adventures, Alexstrasza and Deathwing were simply powerful dragons who just happened to be red and black respectively, this book forever changed the way dragons were written in all Warcraft media going forward --- both for good and for ill.